CosmaVergari/os161-vm/README.md

     struct prog_segment *seg_stack;     /* stack segment */
 };
 ```
 In order to manage the address space are created function to create (`as_create`) and allocate the structure, to copy ( `as_copy`) and destroy (`as_destroy`)the address space.
-In particular is worth to mention the `as_destroy` function becaude the data structured is destroyed oly when the program has terminated, and so since the we are working in the on demand paging setup there is the need to close the program file with `vfs_close`.
+In particular is worth to mention the `as_destroy` function because the data structure is destroyed only when the program has terminated, and so since the we are working in the on demand paging setup there is the need to close the program file with `vfs_close`.

-Strictly correlated are `as_prepare_load` to prepare the segments involved ( call `seg_prepare`) and the function `as_define_region` since ther are involved in the segment initialization and set up.
-In particular the latter calls `seg_create` and `seg_define` for each segment, passing to the secon the proper number of pages needed for that region.
+Strictly correlated are `as_prepare_load` to prepare the segments involved ( call `seg_prepare`) and the function `as_define_region` since there are involved in the segment initialization and set up.
+In particular the latter computes the number of pages needed for the region and calls `seg_create` and `seg_define` for each segment.
 There is also the implementation of `as_define_stack`, that is used for the stack region in an equivalent manner as for the others two regions.
 In particular since the stack in os161 the stack grows downwards from 0x80000000 (`USERSTACK`) and the base address ( the minimun ) is needed, it is computed in this way :
 ```C
 USERSTACK - (SUCHVM_STACKPAGES * PAGE_SIZE)
 ```